 So how do we change?
 Let’s start with our daily choices, such as your food intake and physical activity.
-Write down what you are eating daily, and be honest with yourself.
+Write down what you are eating daily, use a portion plate and be honest with yourself.
 That is the first step to improving.

-- set boundaries of your total fats and sugars intake
+- set boundaries for your total fats and sugar intake

 - Eat more fruit and vegetables